InaKrapp/whisper-locally-running/README.md

 Unfortunately, it is a known problem that many antivirus programs classify .exe-programs created with pyinstaller as a threat.
 Running the .py-file may be easier.

 ## Some notes of caution
 This program was developed using Python 3.11.9 on Windows 10.
-It has not been tested on other systems or with other Python versions, and I can not guarantee it will be compatible with Windows 11.
+It works with Python 3.12.3, but it has not been tested on other systems or with other Python versions, and I can not guarantee it will be compatible with Windows 11.

 The program allows the user to record their own voice.
 But it might not work with all microphones.
 It only supports mono recordings.
 If you'd like to use a microphone that does not work with Wisp, you can use any other software to record, and choose the files for transcription with Wisp afterwards.